ThomasBittner1/KangarooDocumentation/kangaroo/docs/body.md

 While you could also do that with Cones or MayaPose, this one is a more specialized one that turns on as the legs rotate upwards, and stays stable when it rotates further.
-It also fades out as the legs rotate outwards, and you can control how much if and how much it should fade out when the leg rotates inwards.
+It also fades out as the legs rotate outwards, and you can control if and how much it should fade out when the leg rotates inwards.

 ### Custom